slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 inspection **verification**, and this page describes how to verify artifacts and their SLSA provenance.

 This page is divided into several sections.
-The first describes the procedure for verifying an artifact and its provenance against a set of expectations.
+The first describes the process for verifying an artifact and its provenance against a set of expectations.
 The second describes how to form the expectations used to verify provenance.
 The third discusses choices software distribution and/or deployment system